Return to top

 5 from 11 votes

-These Halloween Quesadillas are the cutest and most delicious dinner idea for fall.
-These pumpkin quesadillas are sure to bring a smile to your face and are perfect for kids or festive get-togethers.
-Filled with cheesy goodness and pumpkin between whole wheat tortillas, they are irresistible.
+My Halloween Jack-O-Lantern Quesadillas are the cutest and most delicious Halloween party idea to make with kids.
+I make these three-ingredient quesadillas with whole wheat tortillas, cheese, and pumpkin puree that are sure to bring a smile to your kids' faces and are perfect for festive get-togethers.

 Prep Time10 minutes